-Faced with an ever-changing industry and technology, businesses must seek active innovation in order sustain operation over the long term.
-We have come to realize that greater consumption and exploitation of resources does not provide long-term competitive advantage.
-When the society, market and nature impose additional costs on every bit of energy and natural resource we use, we must seek green solutions in everything we do and find ways to use green to our advantage.
-For this reason, we actively respond to risks arising from climate change and try to prevent it from affecting our operations or causing losses, and seize opportunities to get advantages in the market at the same time.
+Faced with an ever-changing industry and technology, businesses must seek active innovation in order to sustain operation over the long term.
+We have come to realize that greater consumption and exploitation of resources does not provide the long-term competitive advantage.
+When the society, market, and nature impose additional costs on every bit of energy and natural resources we use, we must seek green solutions in everything we do to change thoroughly.
+For this reason, we actively respond to risks arising from climate change, try to prevent it from affecting our operations or causing losses, and seize opportunities to get advantages in the market at the same time.

-Compal has set its greenhouse gas management target to reduce emissions per million dollars of revenues (NTD) by 10%, as compared to the baseline year (2014), before 2030.
-Compal conducts greenhouse gas surveys on a yearly basis, and strives to reduce greenhouse gas emissions by achieving lower energy usage and higher energy efficiency, as compared to the previous year.
+Compal has conducted greenhouse gas surveys on a yearly basis afterward and strives to reduce greenhouse gas emission by achieving lower energy usage and higher energy efficiency, as compared to the previous year.
 We set the short-term goal to reduce 1% emission per million dollars of revenues (NTD).